dkirkby/E4S/setup2022.md

 The steps described below ensure that you have current working versions of these programs, and are based on the general instructions for the [M4 Express](https://circuitpython.org/board/metro_m4_express/), [M4 Airlift Lite](https://circuitpython.org/board/metro_m4_airlift_lite/) and [Pi Pico](https://circuitpython.org/board/raspberry_pi_pico/).

-These instructions were last updated in Jan 2023.
-For archived past instructions see [Jan 2022](setup2022.md) or [Jan 2021](setup2021.md).
+These instructions were last updated in Jan 2022.
+Instructions for Jan 2021 are archived [here](setup2021.md).

 The Pico board was added in 2022.
 More details on Pico and comparisons with M4 are [here](Pico.md).